Bargaining Unit: At Will

 - Planning, organizing, supervising, and coordinating maintenance and repair activities.

-- The use and application of manuals, mechanical drawings, blueprints, and specifications.
+- Using and applying manuals, mechanical drawings, blueprints, and specifications.

 - Shop mathematics.